strongbox/strongbox-docs/Cron-Tasks.md

 * Support Spring DI in Quartz job

 Quartz does not know anything about Spring dependency injection.

 But we need to be able to autowire Spring beans in Quartz job classes.
 So, it was created a custom job factory class called [AutowiringSpringBeanJobFactory](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/config/AutowiringSpringBeanJobFactory.java) to automatically autowire quartz objects using Spring.
 This class extends SpringBeanJobFactory and implements ApplicationContextAware.

-Then it was defined @Bean SpringBeanJobFactory in class with scheduler configuration [CronTasksConfig] (https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/config/CronTasksConfig.java) and setted it ApplicationContext.
+Then it was defined @Bean SpringBeanJobFactory in class with scheduler configuration [CronTasksConfig](https://github.com/strongbox/strongbox/blob/master/strongbox-cron-tasks/src/main/java/org.carlspring.strongbox/cron/config/CronTasksConfig.java) and setted it ApplicationContext.

-Then, it was attached to class SchedulerFactoryBean.
+It was attached to class SchedulerFactoryBean.

 And we get scheduler factory with DI support for @Autowired.

 // TODO: Explain how to run the cron tests